 Set on a sandy cove, backed by lush rainforest and surrounded by mangroves and rocky coastline the resort was constructed by hand, using reclaimed and biodegradable materials.
 The 11 tented beach villas and three treetop villas all have either a decked area or balcony with views of the rainforest or ocean.
 Additional facilities include a choice of restaurants and a spa.

 Why we like Wa Ale Island Retreat

 Guests who travel to Wa Ale are not just staying in a magical place amidst a remote and beautiful landscape, they are also supporting conservation efforts and giving back to the surrounding environment and local communities.
-The resort pledges to annually donate 20% of net profits and 2% of room revenues to the Lampi Foundation which was created to help fund social welfare and conservation projects in the area.

 - Two restaurants serving a combination of Asian and Mediterranean cuisines with a farm to kitchen ethos using the freshest produce.

 With such a beautiful location there is a range of activities on offer to explore the underwater world, rainforests, mangroves and local culture.
 Snorkelling and diving are excellent with 10 dive sites available in the area including reef and cave diving.
 The mangroves and rivers surrounding the property can be explored by kayak or paddleboard and there are a selection of jungle trails to explore on foot.

 It is also possible to learn more about the local communities and their culture with visits to local villages and schools plus the chance to learn about the resorts conservation efforts.

 Wildlife on the island is diverse and rich with marine life including whale sharks, manta ray, turtle and dolphin and on land there are gibbon, monitor lizard and even the near extinct pangolin.
 Birdlife ranges from sea eagles to kingfisher and hornbill.